-2021 2020
+2022 2021

 Note £'000 £'000

 Financial assets designated at FVTOCI

-Quoted equity investment (a) 147 -
+- Quoted equity investment (a) - 147

-Unquoted equity investment (b) 108 106
+Unquoted equity investment (b) 108 108

+108 255

+Accumulated impairment

+At 1 January 2022 - -

+Impairment 108 -

+At 31 December 2022 (b) 108 -

-255 106
+Net book value 255

 - (a) The Group designated the investment as investments designated at FVTOCI as these investments represent investments that the Group intends to hold for the long-term.
-The fair value of the Group's investment in equity investment designated at FVTOCI are estimated based on the quoted price of the investment. - (b) The Group holds a seed investment in Riide Ltd, a private company limited by shares (registered in the United Kingdom).
-As at 31 December 2021, the investment held by the Group is less than 10% of the total shareholding in Riide Ltd.
+The fair value of the Group's investment in equity investment designated at FVTOCI are estimated based on the quoted price of the investment.
+The investment was disposed in the current year. - (b) The Group held a seed investment (minority holding) in Riide Ltd, a private company limited by shares (registered in the United Kingdom).
+The investment was fully impaired as at 31 December 2022 as the management foresee that the investment is irrecoverable.